battleoverflow/faye/README.md

 print(Faye.progress(total=100, description="Downloading..."))
 ```

 Even though Faye should be compatible with most Python 3 projects, it is still in an early stage of development.
 This means Faye could be altered at any time.
-When a new release is available, it'll be announced on [Twitter](https://twitter.com/AzazelSoftware).